 According to an article in the OC Register, "Working for Disney has been great, Kungl says, but he’s had to walk a fine line with the notoriously buttoned-up company.
 'Artists like myself were getting so off the style guide in stylizing the Disney characters that they didn’t like it and it became a big issue,' he says.
 Specifically, eyebrows were raised when Kungl submitted 'Tinkertini' – Tinker Bell luxuriating in a martini glass.
 'They said, ‘You can’t put the world’s most famous fairy in a martini glass with alcohol.
 It’s just not gonna fly.
 If you try to do this again, we’re going to have a problem,’' he recalls. "

-- Limited Edition of 95 (low/call for avail)
+- Limited Edition of 95 (low inventory)

 - Dimensions: 36" x 24"

 - Giclee on Rolled Canvas and Ready to Frame